alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 We could therefore look to the example of Iceland, after its case explosion in August.
 The Icelandic epidemiologist ordered bars, and gyms to close.
 Gatherings were limited to 20 people.

-##### Recommendation 7: Stage 3 restrictions and beyond must be rewritten to limit public gatherings and close or manage superspreading venues.

 ### Backwards contact tracing

+##### Recommendation 8: Contact tracers must use backwards contact tracing methods.

 Following on from the observation that Covid-19 is highly overdispersed, arises the idea of backwards contact tracing.
 Instead of contacting every contact of an infection, even though it is known that 70% will not be infected, better instead for contact tracers to instead focus on finding and quarantining the superspreader that started the cluster.

-##### Recommendation 8: Contact tracers must use backwards contact tracing methods.

 ### Conclusion